 What Are the Pros and Cons of Using Loans to Pay Taxes?

 While it’s possible to use a loan to finance your tax payments, should you do it?
 There are pros and cons.

 There are several major advantages to paying for taxes with loan funds:

-- If your loan enables you to pay your taxes on time, you can avoid late fees
+- You can avoid late fees if your loan enables you to pay your taxes on time.

-- Paying taxes with a loan frees up funds you can use for other purposes
+- Paying taxes with a loan avoids tying up business funds you could use for other purposes.

-In some cases where it can save you money or help you avoid legal hassles, these benefits can make a good case for using a loan to pay your taxes.
+In some cases where it could save you money or help you avoid legal hassles, these benefits make a good case for using a loan to pay your taxes.

-On the other hand, there also can be potential drawbacks to using loans to pay for taxes:
+On the other hand, there also can be potential drawbacks to using loans to pay taxes:

-- If your minimum loan amount is larger than what you owe for taxes, your loan may end up costing you more than paying your taxes late after interest is factored in
+- If your minimum loan amount is larger than what you owe for taxes, your loan may end up costing you more than paying your taxes late after accounting for interest.

 When Should You Use a Loan to Pay Taxes?